 Wade W. Slome, CFA® & CFP® - Chartered Financial Analyst & Certified Financial Planner, Masters of Business Administration Cornell University, Author, Founder & President Sidoxia Capital Management, LLC.

-Christopher "Chris" K. Poling, JD - Attorney at Law, Specialization Tax Law, Probate, Trusts and Estates (as an area), Law School: Pepperdine University SOL; LLM in Taxation from Loyola Law School, Non-profits, California State Bar Certified Tax Specialist Olincy, Karpel & Poling.
+Christopher "Chris" K. Poling, JD, LLM - Attorney at Law, Specialization Tax Law, Probate, Trusts and Estates (as an area), Law School: Pepperdine University SOL; LLM in Taxation from Loyola Law School, Non-profits, California State Bar Certified Tax Specialist at Chistopher K. Poling Law.

 Kevin D. Weaver, CFP® - Certified Financial Planner, Vice President, Research and Operations - Sidoxia Capital Management, LLC.